swirkes/nscale/README.md

-# This program originated in Listing 1.5.3, Chapter 1 of The Audio Programming book from
+# This program originated in Listing 1.5.3, Chapter 1 of The Audio Programming book from MIT Press:
-MIT Press
-# nscale
-is a program that outputs a list of frequencies for an Equal Tempered scale of N notes beginning on the frequency of the user supplied MIDI note.
+nscale is a program that outputs a list of frequencies for an Equal Tempered scale of N notes beginning on the frequency of the user supplied MIDI note.
 In the western music tradition, Equal Tempermant is a tuning protocol that divides an octave into 12 equidistant semitones.
 This equidistance is what allows free modulation across